Generic Name: linezolid (oral/injection) (lin EZ oh lid)

 You will need frequent medical tests.
 Your vision and blood pressure may also need to be checked often.

-Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Use linezolid for the full prescribed length of time, even if your symptoms quickly improve.
 Skipping doses can increase your risk of infection that is resistant to medication.
 Linezolid will not treat a viral infection such as the flu or a common cold.

 Store all forms of linezolid at room temperature away from moisture, heat, and light.
 Do not freeze.
 Throw away any liquid not used within 21 days.